yuluqinn/CCM-site/README.md

 Online only, Zoom link: [https://nyu.zoom.us/j/94450481642](https://nyu.zoom.us/j/94450481642) (see also in NYU Classes), password provided on EdStem site.

 Option 2: Tuesdays 2:40-3:30 PM
-Blended (60FA, capacity 17 students)
+Blended (60 Fifth Avenue, Room 150 , capacity 17 students)
 OR Zoom link: [https://nyu.zoom.us/j/98468890846](https://nyu.zoom.us/j/98468890846) (see also in NYU Classes), password provided on EdStem site.
 (**Labs are remote only for the first two weeks.**)